Gana wins Latin America Amateur, earns spot in Masters

-PANAMA CITY (AP) — Toto Gana of Chile atoned for a bogey on the final hole Sunday with a birdie on the second extra hole to win a three-man playoff in the Latin America Amateur Championship and earn a trip to the Masters.
+PANAMA CITY (AP) — Toto Gana of Chile atoned for a bogey on the final hole by making a short birdie putt to win a three-man playoff Sunday in the Latin America Amateur Championship and earn a spot in the Masters.

-Gana’s 15-foot par putt on the 18th hole at the Golf Club of Panama caught the right lip.
-He closed with a 71 to join best friend Joaquin Niemann (70) and Alvaro Ortiz of Mexico (71) in the sudden-death playoff.
+Gana thought he had it won in regulation at the Golf Club of Panama until his 15-foot par putt on the 18th hole caught the right edge of the cup.
+He closed with a 1-over 71 and slipped into a three-man playoff with his best friend, Joaquin Niemann of Chile, and Alvaro Ortiz of Mexico.

-Ortiz narrowly missed a birdie on the 18th in a playoff to win.
-On the 10th hole, Gana hit wedge to 3 feet for the victory.
+On the second playoff hole, the 433-yard 10th, Gana ripped a drive and had 97 yards to a front pin.
+He eyed it the whole way until it settled 3 feet from the cup.
+He calmly tapped in his birdie putt after Ortiz, who missed his birdie try from some 65 feet away, made par.
+Niemann caught a plugged lie in a bunker and made bogey.

+“I don’t realize what I’ve done yet,” the 19-year-old Gana said.
+“It’s incredible.
+Two days ago I was nobody, and now I can’t wait to play the Masters.”

-Along with going to Augusta National in April, Gana is exempt into the final stage of qualifying for the U.S. Open and British Open.
+The winner of the Latin American Amateur, which began three years ago, gets an invitation to play in the Masters and an exemption into the final stage of qualifying for the U.S. Open and British Open.

+Gana never trailed over the final 12 holes and needed only a par on the 18th to win.
+But he had to scramble just to give himself a chance at par, and it looked as though that would cost him when he hooked his tee shot on the same hole in the playoff.
+He punched low under a tree to the fairway and hit a pitch to 3 feet to save par.

+Ortiz, a junior at Arkansas, had a 15-foot birdie putt to win on the same course where his brother, Carlos Ortiz, won a Web.com Tour event in 2014.
+The putt broke sharply to the left at the end and grazed the cup as Ortiz covered his face with his hat in disbelief.

 Comments